{{org_field_logo}}

 5. Quality Assurance and Monitoring Compliance

-5.1 Internal Audits and Self-Assessments
+5.1 Internal Audits, Self-Evaluation and Quality Assurance

-5.2 Care Inspectorate Inspections
+5.2 Care Inspectorate Inspections and Regulatory Scrutiny

 6. Delivering Safe and Effective Care